Frequently Asked Questions

 Why the change?

 Since 2017, the USC Alumni Association has had an ongoing dialogue with alumni across the nation, along with the USC Board of Trustees Alumni Affairs Committee and the USCAA Board of Governors.
-Through this and alumni attitude surveys, we learned that the university needed to do a better job of engaging alumni in their home communities.
+Through these frank conversations and alumni attitude surveys, we learned that the university needed to do a better job of engaging alumni in their home communities.
 We realized that more Trojans wanted to participate by bringing creative new ideas to fruition.
 It became apparent that a new approach was needed.

 What’s more, over the years, many of our club leaders have told us about the demands on their time and the many challenges they face, including having to organize an entire year’s calendar of events, communicate broadly with all alumni in the region, manage potential risks and liabilities associated with their responsibilities, and navigate the difficulties of leadership succession.
 Our new approach addresses these issues.